We are in the midst of a dramatic growth

 Buying music, researching artists and looking at images of artists and albums is dependent on the one thing that modern audio components just don’t offer: a web browser.
 They can connect to the web and your home network so that you can move your music onto the device, but no true direct web access from the device itself is a pretty large hole in the features of what they attempt to call a server.

-It takes a true, dedicated music server like a Wolf, running a real Operating System to give you the power and versatility to do the things that you would think come naturally for a modern stereo or home entertainment system.
-Having the ability to easily buy music, browse the web, use the streaming platform of your choice, install third party software, deliver high-resolution sound quality and use the system in a way that is right for you is what makes Wolf Audio Systems music servers true audio/video components.
+It takes a true, dedicated music server like a Wolf, running a real Operating System to give you the power and versatility to do the things that we think should come naturally for a modern stereo or home entertainment system.
+Having the ability to easily buy music, browse the web, use the streaming platform of your choice, install third party software, deliver high-resolution audio and use the system in a way that is right for you is what makes Wolf Audio Systems music servers true audio/video components.

 Here is a case in point of the functionality that you can only get with a true dedicated music server: The other day we were in our local stereo shop and Bill, the owner, mentioned that he wanted to hear a track he loved, but didn’t have.
 We didn’t have it either, but we were able to find it on YouTube and play it on the Red Wolf server.
 (Being a YouTube clip, the sound was lacking but we were able to find the track in seconds.)
 Using the Red Wolf, we found out about and were able to listen to a new band – and didn’t have to leave the room, pass around a laptop or find some other inconvenient workaround to do it.